marcusoftnet/marcusoftnet.github.io/_posts/2014-05-23-screencast-getting-started-with-koa-js.md

 There are also some tips that have helped me in there.
 If you prefer reading about how to install this, it's basically the same content as [this blog post](https://www.marcusoft.net/2014/03/koaintro.html).

-I used my iPhone mic this time and that took some of the clickety-click sounds away, even if it also made my voice a bit murky (if possible).
+I used my iPhone mic this time and that took some of the click-y-click sounds away, even if it also made my voice a bit murky (if possible).
 Still no solution to improve the resolution.
 I have to look into that some more.